Why Do We Measure Aviation Safety Performance?

 If you don't have any goals set, consider upper management's organizational goals before tackling safety goals and objectives.
-This will safety the overzealous safety manager from becoming disillusioned when upper management's business strategy does not align with safety goals and objectives.
+This will save the overzealous safety manager from becoming disillusioned when upper management's business strategy does not align with safety goals and objectives.

 Safety goals and objectives need to have data points behind them in order to facilitate timely and accurate measurement.
 Otherwise, there is little objective evidence to support SMS performance monitoring activities.
 Examples of goals in an SMS include:

-- Identify and eliminate hazardous conditions within our aviation related processes and operations;
+- Identify and eliminate hazardous conditions within our aviation-related processes and operations;

-- Perform hazard and risk assessment for all proposed new equipment acquisitions, facilities, operations and procedures;
+- Perform hazard and risk assessment for all proposed new equipment acquisitions, facilities, operations, and procedures;

 - Provide relevant SMS training/ education to all personnel;